scanoss/engine/README.md

 The knowledge database is incrementally built using the SCANOSS mining tool (minr).
 It source code and installation guide can be found on https://github.com/scanoss/minr

 # Prerequisites
-- Open SSL shared library.
-In Debian install with: apt install libssl-dev
 - LDB shared library.
-Installation instructions: [https://github.com/scanoss/ldb/README.md](https://github.com/scanoss/ldb/blob/master/README.md)
+Installation instructions: [https://github.com/scanoss/ldb/README.md](https://github.com/scanoss/ldb/blob/master/README.md).
+Minimum version 4.1.0.
+- libgcrypt-dev
 # Installation

 The SCANOSS Engine is a command-line tool used for comparing a file or directory against the SCANOSS Knowledgebase.
 The source code can be downloaded and compiled as follows: